Content Creator Guide

 5.4 Additional Child Safety Rules

 The following are real examples of characters submitted in 18+ stories that were rejected for appearing underage or childlike.
-These span different art styles, species, and approaches — none of them are explicit, but all violate the underage appearance policy when placed in 18+ content.
+These span different art styles, species and approaches - none of them are explicit, but all violate the underage appearance policy when placed in 18+ content.

 Fantasy Species Don't Exempt Childlike Faces